PiotrGardocki/LinkShortener/LinkShortenerAPI/README.md

 Body(HTTP Content Text) - stands for string returned from server

-`%string%` - percent signs means, that value between them is a string, provided by client or server
+`string` - green color means, that value in it is a string, provided by client or server

 All requests needs to send POST variable 'action', which inform server what type of action you want to perform.
 Possible values will be provided in descriptions of all actions.

 Possible errors in all actions:
 - Status(400, 'Request must be send by POST method')
-- Status(405, 'Action `%action name%` is not supported')
+- Status(405, 'Action `action name` is not supported')
 - Status(406, 'Not given 'action' parameter')
-- Status(406, 'Not given required parameters for this action: `%list of parameters separated with semicolon%`')
+- Status(406, 'Not given required parameters for this action: `list of parameters separated with semicolon`')
 - Status(500, 'Internal Server Error')
 - ...or other HTTP Server errors...
 ---